Seirdy/seirdy.one/content/about/index.md

 Other versions of this website
 ------------------------------

+This website's canonical location is on seirdy.one.

 This page also exists on the [tildeverse](https://tildeverse.org/), a bunch of \*nix computers that let people sign up for shell accounts.
 A typical shell account features clients for IRC and email, common terminal/commandline utilities, and (most importantly) web hosting.
 Read about the tildeverse's [origins](https://web.archive.org/web/20180917091804/https://medium.com/message/tilde-club-i-had-a-couple-drinks-and-woke-up-with-1-000-nerds-a8904f0a2ebf), read [the FAQ](https://tilde.club/wiki/faq.html), pick [a tilde](https://tilde.club/%7Epfhawkins/othertildes.html) and [get started](https://tilde.club/~anthonydpaul/primer.html).
 My Tildeverse pages will serve as a "rough draft".

-Content on this site also appears on <a href="gemini://seirdy.one">my Gemini capsule</a>
+Content on this site also appears on <a href="gemini://seirdy.one">my Gemini capsule</a>.
+My Web and Gemini content may be slightly different: I often phrase things differently to accommodate the strengths and weaknesses of each medium.

+I have a [Tor hidden Web service](http://wgq3bd2kqoybhstp77i3wrzbfnsyd27wt34psaja4grqiezqircorkyd.onion/) which mirrors this site's contents, except for the fact that it replaces some SVGs with PNGs.

 Location (Rohan, meat&shy;space) {#location-rohan-meatspace}
 --------------------------------